isomerpages/moh-vaccinegov/pages/health-advisory.md

 ---
 **Full COVID-19 vaccination consists of two doses**

-- The dosing regimen is at day 0 and 21 (i.e. 21 days apart) for the Pfizer-BioNTech vaccine, and day 0 and 28 (i.e. 28 days apart) for the Moderna vaccine
+- The dosing regimen is at day 0 and 21 (i.e. 21 days apart) for the Pfizer-BioNTech vaccine, and day 0 and 28 (i.e. 28 days apart) for the Moderna vaccine.
+MOH will be extending the interval period for the administration of second dose for both vaccines (Pfizer and Moderna) to be between 42 Days to 56 Days.
+This will apply to vaccination registrations that occur from 19 May 2021 onwards.
 - It is recommended for those who have received the COVID-19 vaccinations to defer other non-COVID-19 vaccinations for 2 weeks or more, if possible
   <br/>
   <br/>